Cray-HPE/docs-uan/docs/portal/developer-portal/advanced/Enabling_K3s.md

 ```

 ### HAProxy Configuration
-Each SSH ingress into is backed by a K3s deployment of HAProxy.
+Each SSH ingress is backed by a K3s deployment of HAProxy.
 By default, a single instance of HAProxy is enabled in `vars/uan_helm.yml`:
 ```yaml
 uan_haproxy:
   - name: "haproxy-uai"